 Guide to Florida Golf

-Florida is the golf capital of the world, with some 1,100 courses in every corner of the state, waiting to challenge everyone under the sun.
+Florida is the golf capital of the world, with some 1,100 courses in every corner of the state, and just waiting to challenge everyone under the sun.

 A Florida golf experience can be whatever you need it to be.
 Just as there are options galore for picking the perfect beach, resort or fishing hole, there are also many ways to create the perfect Florida golf trip.